FremontCreativeCollective/2014CodeCampWebsite/README.md

-SummerTechSeries
+Sycamore Code Camp
 ================

-Landing page for Summer Tech Series
+Landing and information page for the Sycamore Code Camp